“Brand Authority” has been a hot topic in SEO for a long time. But how can we measure it in a meaningful way?

 Many people are calling it the Panda Patent because its focus appears to be the the same as the infamous 2011 Panda update: to improve search engine results by better determining the quality (or conversely the ‘spammyness’) of websites.
 Google haven’t outright stated that the patent has anything to do with Panda.
 Instead, the patent itself is humbly titled ‘Ranking Search Results’.

 Of course you have to understand that the best weapon Google has against search result spammers (i.e. those employing dodgy, black hat techniques to manipulate search results) is total secrecy.
 They can’t just give away the keys to their precious algorithm.
 Google have filed many patents and no doubt the Panda algorithm technology is split between several of them.
 As I’ve said though, this most recent patent really gets to the core of Panda’s end-goals.
 In Google’s own words, Panda was designed to:

 “Reduce rankings for low-quality sites—sites which are low-value add [sic] for users, copy content from other websites or sites that are just not very useful.
 At the same time, it will provide better rankings for high-quality sites—sites with original content and information such as research, in-depth reports, thoughtful analysis and so on.”

 — Google Blog, February 2011

-The actual patent is wordy and complicated, written in confusing language.
+The recent patent is wordy and complicated, written in much more confusing language.
 However there are several sections which talk directly about: